| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 if different sets of conditions are to be allowed ('or').

-If data_type = "data"
+If data_type = "data", selectlocs_chem() calls

 eval_chem

-dataframe in order to evaluate the conditions.
+with the conditions data frame in order to evaluate the conditions.

 Often, this join in itself already leads to dropping specific

-combinations of loc_code
+combinations of loc_code and chem_variable.

 At least the locations that are completely dropped in this step are reported

-when verbose = TRUE
+when verbose = TRUE.

 The user may want to repeatedly try different sets of conditions